 - Bonded backer feels great next to skin

 This is effectively 'Performance Shell' fabric, the tried-and-tested GORE-TEX membrane.
-It is available in either a 2-layer construction or as a 3-layer laminate.
-The 2-layer version has a hanging liner reminiscent of traditional hill walking gear.
-Either format offers the usual fully waterproof/breathable performance and will work very well in cooler autumn or winter weather.
-Garments are designed for practicality when walking or mountaineering, like Patagonia's Piolet Jacket .
+It is available in either a 2-layer construction or as a 3-layer laminate, the former featuring a hanging 'drop' liner reminiscent of traditional hill walking gear.
+Both versions offer the usual waterproof/breathable performance, making them well suited for cooler autumn or winter weather.

 - 2 layer with drop liner or 3 layer laminate

 - Classic membrane available in different formats for different end users

 - Rugged construction allows a long life-span and year-round use